-2 Killed, At Least 16 Others Injured In Japan Mass Stabbing
+2 Killed, At Least 17 Others Injured In Japan Mass Stabbing

 The motive for the attack is unknown.

+Throughout the morning and into the afternoon, people left offerings of flowers and drinks on the sidewalk near the site of the incident where dried bloodstains were still visible.

 The fatal incident took place during President Donald Trump's visit celebrating the start of the Emperor Naruhito's new reign.
+He expressed his condolences and support while visiting a Japanese warship at the port of Yokosuka.

 This is a developing story.
 Some facts reported by the media may later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.